joelucejob/Personal-Notes/Success.md

+Collection of books I've read on how to succeed and focus.

 ### The Dip: A Little Book That Teaches You When to Quit (and When to Stick) by Seth Godin

 ### Getting Things Done: The Art of Stress-Free Productivity by David Allen